gadmm/lyx-unstable/README.md

 # Bug fixes and new features

-LyX unstable contains bug fixes and new features from LyX master
+LyX unstable contains bug fixes and new features from LyX 2.3 and 2.4dev
 * <https://wiki.lyx.org/LyX/NewInLyX23>
 * <https://wiki.lyx.org/LyX/NewInLyX24>